cdhowe/JT-Mapper/README.md

-# JT-Mapper: Real-time mapping of multiple simultaneous JT65 and JT9 digital exchanges
+# JT-Mapper: Real-time JT65 and JT9 Maps
 ## Author: Carl Howe, WG1V

 ![](help-images/splashscreen.jpg)

 The development of K1JT's JT65 and JT9 protocols have reinvented digital ham radio.
 Thanks to Joe's and the efforts of other developers of the `WSJT-X` software program, hams now can work the world with modest transceivers and a computer with an audio card.

-`WSJT-X` not only offers new radio modes to hams, but it provides a new software platform to better understand our radio environment.
+`WSJT-X` not only offers new radio modes to hams, but it provides a  software platform to better understand our radio environment.
 When we look at the WSJT-X's Band Activity display, we see information that we don't typically have in other modes, including:

 * **Standardized exchanges**.
-Unlike the free text modes such as PSK31 or RTTY, JT65 and JT9 QSOs are highly formal exchanges and can easily be decided by machine.
+Unlike the free text modes such as PSK31 or RTTY, JT65 and JT9 QSOs are highly formal exchanges and can easily be decoded by machine.
 * **Multiple signal decoding**.
-Instead of being limited to our own QSOs, we can hear and understand multiple QSOs in progress at once.
+Instead of being limited to our own QSOs, we can hear and understand multiple QSOs in progress.
 * **Locations in machine readable form**.
-Unlike more freeform city and country descriptions, JT9 and JT65 include standard four digit grid square locations in their formal QSO exchange.
+Unlike more free-form city and country descriptions, JT9 and JT65 include standard four digit grid square locations in their formal QSO exchanges.
 * **Continuous logging**.
 Every transmitted and received sequence is logged in a file, making it easy for other programs to use information that WSJT-X collects.

 During my operating with JT65 and JT9 for about 9 months now, I've found myself constantly looking up grid squares while trying to get a sense of the band's propagation.
 With all this information already in my computer, I decided that my computer could do more to visualize my radio environment.

-## My Ham Environment
-My station is relatively modest.
-My rig is an old Icom 706MKIIg HF-VHF-UHF transceiver that feeds an off-center fed dipole.
-The computer I use is a Mac mini running Mac OS X 10.12.4.
-It connects to the rig through a Signalink USB audio interface.

-While `JT-Mapper` was designed for Mac OS X, it should run on Windows and Linux machines with only some parameter changes.

 ## JT-Mapper: Real-time QSO Mapping
 It's easier to show what the program does than to describe it.
 Here's a screen shot of the mapper in action: